Taiping Rebellion: 1850–1853: Outbreak and initial stages

-Middle years
+1853–1860: Control of Nanjing and expeditions

-On March 19, 1853, the Taipings captured the city of Nanjing and Hong declared it the Heavenly Capital of his kingdom.
+On March 19, 1853, the Taipings captured the city of Nanjing and Hong renamed it "Tianjing", or the 'heavenly capital' of his kingdom.
 Since the Taipings considered the Manchus to be demons, they first killed all the Manchu men, then forced the Manchu women outside the city and burned them to death.
 Shortly thereafter, the Taiping launched concurrent Northern and Western expeditions, in an effort to relieve pressure on Nanjing and achieve significant territorial gains.
-The former expedition was a complete failure but the latter achieved limited success.
+The Northern expedition was a complete failure but the Western achieved limited success.

 In 1853, Hong Xiuquan withdrew from active control of policies and administration to rule exclusively by written proclamations.
 He lived in luxury and had many women in his inner chamber, and often issued religious strictures.
 He clashed with Yang Xiuqing, who challenged his often impractical policies, and became suspicious of Yang's ambitions, his extensive network of spies and his claims of authority when "speaking as God".
-This tension culminated in the 1856 Tianjing Incident, wherein Yang and his followers were slaughtered by Wei Changhui, Qin Rigang, and their troops on Hong Xiuquan's orders.
+This tension culminated in the 1856 Tianjing Incident, with Yang and his followers slaughtered by Wei Changhui, Qin Rigang, and their troops on Hong Xiuquan's orders.

 Shi Dakai's objection to the bloodshed led to his family and retinue being killed by Wei and Qin with Wei ultimately planning to imprison Hong.
 Wei's plans were ultimately thwarted and he and Qin were executed by Hong.
 Shi Dakai was given control of five Taiping armies, which were consolidated into one.
-But fearing for his life, he departed from Tianjing and headed west towards Sichuan.
+Fearing for his life, he departed from Tianjing and headed west towards Sichuan.